 - Cocoa powder: Gives a little hint of chocolate!

-- Chocolate protein powder: An optional add-in would be your favorite protein powder.
-I do love clean eats protein powder but know that everyone has their favorite flavor and brand.
+- Chocolate protein powder: An easy way to add more protein and chocolate flavor!
+I love clean eats protein powder but use your favorite flavor and brand.

-- Honey: Add in a natural sweetener that helps holds the ingredients together as well as gives a delicious flavor.
+- Honey: This natural sweetener holds the ingredients together as well as gives a delicious flavor.

 - Vanilla: Just a splash helps balance the flavors and give it a boost of vanilla flavoring!

-- Optional: Chia seeds and flaxseeds are always simple to add in if you have them available.
-This takes the protein balls to the next level of healthiness.
+- Optional: Chia seeds and flaxseeds are simple nutritious boosts to add in if you have them available.

 - Mix together.
 Once you have all your ingredients ready, you literally just mix them all together in a bowl.
 Add the dry ingredients first, then mix in the wet ingredients and stir until smooth.